Skip to main content

 What is a plugin?

-A plugin is a WASM (or TOML) file for a tool.
+A plugin is a WASM (or JSON, TOML, YAML) file for a tool.

 The terms tool and plugin are often used interchangeably, but plugin primarily refers to the WASM portion of a tool, while tool refers to the entire package: metadata, business logic, branding, so on an so forth.